 Lentils and Rice- a dish from Nepal

-We are all looking this month to eat a healthier diet after the holidays.
+This month, we are all looking to eat a healthier diet after the holidays.
 Most of us indulged in big meals with too much sugar and fats, so it is time to allow our bodies to take a break and rest for a little bit.

 January is always a month when people think about losing weight or eating healthier.

-We often fall into the trap of either not eating enough or eating only salads with the hope that we will lose that extra weight.
+We often fall into the trap of either not eating enough or eating only salads hoping that we will lose that extra weight.

 By the time January is over, we end up back to our regular diets, pretty much hungry and frustrated.